 Leadership and Team

-Prof Govender began his career in public health in 2006 when he joined the NICD as Head of GERMS surveillance.
-He now heads CHARM.
-In this position, he works closely with the Department of Health to generate evidence to guide government policy.
-His particular area of expertise is in medical mycology and in the field of antimicrobial resistance (AMR) wherein his work has focused largely on the neglected area of antifungal resistance.
+Prof Nelesh Govender began his career in public health in 2006 when he joined the NICD as Head of GERMS surveillance.
+As head of the Centre for Healthcare-Associated Infections, Antimicrobial Resistance and Mycoses he works closely with the National Department of Health to generate evidence that may guide government policy.
+His particular area of expertise is in medical mycology and antimicrobial resistance (AMR), in which his work has largely focused on the neglected area of antifungal resistance.